tunstek/aws-infrastructure/monitoring/README.md

 ## Monitoring

+When the monitoring stack is first deployed, add a prometheus datasource and specify:
+- `prometheus:9090` as the url
+- Enable `basic auth`
+- Enter default .htpasswd credentials

+Then optionally add the swarm_dashboard.json Dashboard.

 This directory defines the monitoring stack.

 There are a number of `.template.yml` files defined here.
 These files are not complete and the proper `.yml` files need to be dynamically compiled for each cluster deployment via: